webtions/i-recommend-this/readme.txt

 = This plugin includes =
-* A counter/button to display the number of "like" and to vote.
+* A counter to display the number of "like" and to vote.
 * A widget and a function to display the X most liked posts.
 * A preference pane with some options.